Brow Lift & Forehead Lift

 Brow lifts improve and restore a youthful appearance to the forehead and eyes.
 They address heavy or tired looking eyes, and can be used to restore youthfulness to the upper one third of the face.
 Results are seen immediately upon removal of the dressings, and will improve as forehead and eye swelling subsides over the next seven to ten days.
 Scars fade over time with significant long-term results settling in after four to six weeks.

 Brow lift Risks

-Though rare, post-operative complications from any surigical procedure are possible.
+Though rare, post-operative complications from any surgical procedure are possible.
 They may include infection, bleeding, blood clots, and poor healing (including scarring), all which may require further surgery.

-Risks specific to brow surgery also include migraine headaches, asymmetry, numbness or parasthesias (tingling or pins-and-needles feeling), and damage to the facial nerve resulting in partial or complete facial paralysis.
+Risks specific to brow surgery also include migraine headaches, asymmetry, numbness or paresthesia (tingling or pins-and-needles feeling), and damage to the facial nerve resulting in partial or complete facial paralysis.

 Due to the number of factors involved in deciding the cost of a brow lift, prices differ depending on the patient’s case.
 Factors include the techniques employed, anesthesia fees, and total procedure time.